Dilaton Effective Field Theory across the Conformal Edge: Dilaton Effective Field Theory

 For theories with matter in real representations, the global symmetry is enhanced to $SU(2N_f)$, and the pNGBs span the $SU(2N_f)/SO(2N_f)$ coset.
 Hence, $\Sigma\equiv S\,X=X\,S^T$ transforms as the symmetric representation of $SU(2N_f)$, with $S$ satisfying $S S^{\dagger} = \mathbbm{1}_{2N_f\times 2N_f}$, and with $X$ symmetric and traceless.
 For the $SU(2)$ theory with adjoint matter ($N_f = 1$), we choose $X=\tau^1$, the first Pauli matrix.\footnote{For pseudo-real representations, $X$ and $\Sigma$ are antisymmetric matrices, and the pNGBs describe the $SU(2N_f)/Sp(2N_f)$ coset.}

 The factor $\chi^y$ in the final term of $\cL$ is also a conformal compensator, with the scaling dimension $y$ determined by fits to lattice data.
+Near the edge of the conformal window, the anomalous dimension of the fermion bilinear $\bar{\psi}\psi$ is expected to approach 1~\cite{Cohen:1988sq}, implying $y\approx 2$.
+This value is also motivated in earlier dilaton EFT studies~\cite{Matsuzaki:2013eva}.
 The non-negative constant $R$, of dimension $4-y$, is induced by the presence of the underlying fermion mass $m$, defined at the lattice cutoff.
 It vanishes in the limit $m \rightarrow 0$, and we take its $m$-dependence to be linear:

 where $B_f$ is a positive constant.

 For the dilaton potential $V(\chi)$, we adopt the form

 where $\Delta$ ($>0$), $A$, and $B$ are real parameters, and where the second term describes the expected deformation of conformality present even in the limit $m = 0$.
 The full scalar potential is given by